 Still, their swarming behavior causes many homeowners to confuse them with swarmers.

-Powderpost Beetles
+Do Powderpost Beetles Cause Termite-Like Damage?

 Powderpost beetles may not look like termites, but the damage they cause can look very similar.
 They lay eggs in wood.
-The larvae chew through it as they grow, creating small holes and leaving behind fine, powdery frass—which looks like sawdust.
+The larvae chew through it as they grow, creating small holes and leaving behind fine, powdery frass, which looks like sawdust.

-They don’t make mud tubes like subterranean termites, but they can still do serious damage.
+They don’t make mud tubes like subterranean termites, but they can still do severe damage.
 If you notice tiny round holes or dusty debris near your wooden structures, call a pro for proper identification.

 Carpenter bees are large and often light brown or dark brown.
 They drill round holes into wood, like eaves or railings.
 You might see piles of sawdust underneath.